 Staff Superintendent Joe Matthews, will be in attendance to answer any questions that the Board may have regarding this report.

-copy with original signature on file at Board Office
+Respectfully submitted, Myron Demkiw, M.O.M.
+Chief of Police copy with original signature on file at Board Office Attachments: Appendix A - Jury Verdict & Recommendations - Baker Inquest Appendix B - Toronto Police Service Response to Baker Inquest Recommendations

-Attachments: